e27182/nRF52832_pesky/README.md

 ```
 16.01.2018
-  Update readme we new goals
+  Update readme with new goals
   Started updating SDK to newer version
-  Investigating moving from modified eMD6.12 to driver provided with [Thingy 52](https://www.nordicsemi.com/eng/Products/Nordic-Thingy-52)
+  Investigating moving from modified eMD6.12 to driver provided with Thingy 52

 19.03.2017
   BLE HID Joystick example added (beta)